Pacific gull

-The Pacific gull (Larus pacificus) is a very large gull, native to the coasts of Australia.
-It is moderately common between Carnarvon in the west, and Sydney in the east, although it has become scarce in some parts of the south-east, as a result of competition from the kelp gull, which has "self-introduced" since the 1940s.
+The Pacific gull (Larus pacificus) is a gull, native to the coasts of Australia.
+It is moderately common between Carnarvon in the west, and Sydney in the east, although it has become scarce in some parts of the south-east, as a result of competition from the kelp gull.

-Much larger than the ubiquitous silver gull, and nowhere near as common, Pacific gulls are usually seen alone or in pairs, loafing around the shoreline, steadily patrolling high above the edge of the water, or (sometimes) zooming high on the breeze to drop a shellfish or sea urchin onto rocks.
+Much larger than the ubiquitous silver gull, and much less common, Pacific gulls are usually seen alone or in pairs, loafing around the shoreline, steadily patrolling high above the edge of the water, or sometimes flying high on the breeze to drop a shellfish or sea urchin onto rocks.

 Diet

 The gulls' diet consists of a number various fish species and invertebrates.
 They frequently consume crabs, most often the species Ovalipes australiensis and Paragrapsus gaimardii.
 They also commonly eat Platycephalus bassensis (sand flatheads) and cephalopods, both of which are sourced from their regular consumption of waste from fish which have been cleaned on wharves and beaches.
 Additionally, they may eat insects, eggs, and other seabirds.

 The gulls may be found scavenging abattoirs and in rubbish tips, where they will often steal food from other birds.